- NDIS (National Disability Insurance Scheme)

 A typical lunch menu has soup, two choices of main meal (with vegetarian options always available) plus a dessert.
 Free bread and salad is provided – when possible – with the purchase of a main meal.
 The menu changes every day, and main meals cost $4.00.

-Holders of a valid and current Health Care card are entitled to one free main meal a month.
+Holders of a valid and current Centrelink concession card are entitled to three free main meals a month*.

 Opening hours Monday to Friday, serving lunch from 11.00am to 2.00pm